lwa-project/kanarie/README.md

 -----
 The easiest way to use kanarie is through the scripts, particularly the `kanarie_predict.py` script.
-This uses data from the OpScreen pages to provide a quick ok/not ok determination for a station.
+This uses data from the OpScreen pages to provide a quick ok/possible overheating determination for a station.
+The conditions that lead to a "possible overheating" determination are:
+ * The shelter temperature is over 82 F
+ * The last three measured temperatures are more than 3*sigma above the predictions for either of the shelter's temperature sensors.

+Here sigma corresponds to the model's uncertainty that was determined through validation.